Simplicity funerals offer simple, fuss-free direct…

 Many aspects of a cremation funeral are optional, and therefore, you can choose to cut back on these costs if needed.

 Ways you can save on funeral service expenses include:

 A direct cremation costs around 60% less than a traditional cremation funeral.

 This means there is no funeral procession, no funeral service, and no mourners in attendance.

-Instead, the cremation takes place at a time and date to suit the crematorium and, following this, the ashes are either collected by loved ones or delivered to them.
+Instead, the cremation takes place at a time and date decided by the crematorium and, following this, the ashes are either collected by loved ones or delivered to them.

-This gives loved ones the opportunity to arrange a separate celebration of life, memorial service or get-together at time and place convenient for them.
+As there’s no ceremony to attend, loved ones usually arrange a separate celebration of life, memorial service or get-together at another time and place.